Sarath-dba/PracticalApplication_2/README.md

 🔗 prompt_III.ipynb: https://github.com/Sarath-dba/PracticalApplication_2/blob/main/prompt_II.ipynb

-#### Overview: In this application, you will explore a dataset from Kaggle.
+##### Overview: In this application, you will explore a dataset from Kaggle.
 The original dataset contained information on 3 million used cars.
 The provided dataset contains information on 426K cars to ensure speed of processing.
 Your goal is to understand what factors make a car more or less expensive.
 As a result of your analysis, you should provide clear recommendations to your client -- a used car dealership -- as to what consumers value in a used car.

 ###### The exercise follows problem solving approach using CRISP-DM Framework

-#### Business Understanding
+#### 💡Business Understanding

 **User Car sales market drives good revenue, approx $2B in Minnesota alone which is good news for auto dealers, creates more jobs in the industry and benefits state as well in form of taxes.**